-Remember, no matter what decision you take during initial installation, you can add or remove features and functionality at any stage after installation.
-This puts you in the driver's seat to fully customize your installation in-line with your possibly ever-changing design needs.
+Remember, no matter what decision you take at initial install, you can add or remove features and functionality at any stage after installation.
+This puts you in the driving seat as it were, to fully customize your installation in-line with your, possibly ever-changing, design needs.

-After defining what functionality you would like, click Next to proceed.
+After defining what functionality you'd like, click Next to proceed.

 This next page of the Installer allows you to specify the destination folders for the install, in terms of both the Program Files for the software and the Shared Documents that are accessed and used by the software.